lorindi/React-Native-Learning-Journey/learning-journal.md

 - How to combine ScrollView with Flexbox layouts for flexible screen design
 - That ScrollView renders all items at once, so it’s suitable for small lists only
 - The importance of unique keys when mapping list items to avoid warnings or rendering bugs

+- How to use FlatList for rendering lists more efficiently
+- FlatList renders only visible items for better performance
+- How to provide a data prop with an array of objects
+- How to use renderItem to render each list item
+- How to extract unique keys using keyExtractor
+- Why using unique IDs is better than using array index as key
+- How FlatList automatically handles scrolling and virtualization
+- How to structure list item data with text and id fields

 ### Code examples
 ```javascript